ankursrivastavakit/Kalman_Project/Readme.md

 - The following parameters are editable: t (time step), measurement noise, max velocity of target and number of iterations
 - An extended Kalman filter (EKF) is used in this case
 - The user can input the starting X and Y positions in the console
-- The final positions are shown in the console as well as the ground truth values
+- The final positions are shown in the console as well as the Grouth Truth values

 ## Features in development with planned completion date:
 - Generate CSV file for KF positions at each time step (19.11.19)